Namur: Culture and sights

 Namur has taken on a new role as the capital of the federal region of Wallonia.
 Its location at the head of the Ardennes has also made it a popular tourist centre, with a casino located in its southern district on the left bank of the Meuse.

 The town's most prominent sight is the Citadel of Namur, now demilitarised and open to the public.
 Namur also has a distinctive 18th-century cathedral dedicated to Saint Aubain and a belfry classified by UNESCO as part of the Belfries of Belgium and France which are listed as a World Heritage Site.

 The Couvent des Sœurs de Notre-Dame used to contain masterpieces of Mosan art by Hugo d'Oignies, currently presented in the Musée des Arts Anciens (Rue de Fer).
 Elsewhere there is an archeological museum and a museum dedicated to Félicien Rops.

 An odd Namurois custom is the joust on stilts (dating back to 1411) practiced by the stiltwalkers of Namur.
 The annual Combat de l'Échasse d'Or (Fight for the Golden Stilt), held on the third Sunday in September, is the most important joust of the year.
 Two teams, the Mélans and the Avresses, dress in medieval clothes while standing on stilts and do battle in one of the town's principal squares.
 Since 2021, Namur stilt jousts are registered on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

-Namur possesses a distinguished university, the University of Namur (previously known as the Facultés universitaires Notre-Dame de la Paix, FUNDP), founded in 1831.
+Namur is home to the University of Namur, which was established in 1831 under the name Facultés universitaires Notre-Dame de la Paix (FUNDP).
 The University of Louvain (UCLouvain) also has several facilities in the city through its UCLouvain Namur University Hospital (CHU UCLouvain Namur), the provinces' largest employer.

 Since 1986 Namur has been home to the Namur International Festival of French-Speaking Film.
 A jazz (Nam'in'Jazz) and a rock (Verdur Rock) festival both take place in Namur annually.

 Sights near Namur include Maredsous Abbey, Floreffe Abbey, and Annevoie Castle with its surrounding Jardins d'Annevoie.